Originally published: Feb 23, 2012 @ 16:03

 The problem with so many conservative voters today is that they hold President Reagan as their idol, and their idol did precisely the things that conservatives claim to be against.
-These modern “Conservative Principles” are also what gave rise to Mitt Romney, Rick Santorum, and Newt Gingrich as presidential candidates.
-The atrocious record of Romney has been thoroughly placed in the public form, yet conservatives still support this guy.
+These modern “Conservative Principles” are also what has given rise to Mitt Romney, Rick Santorum, and Newt Gingrich as presidential candidates.
+The atrocious records of Romney, Santorum and Gingrich have been thoroughly placed in the public form, yet conservatives still support these men.

 Something is seriously wrong here.

 Let’s start by looking at some of what “Reagan Conservatives” believe in, and comparing that to the actual results of Reagan’s Presidency:

 Beliefs of Reagan Conservatives